- Investors & Media

 As a company and as private individuals, we must use our judgment regarding the environmental aspects of the use of company facilities and real estate assets.
 We are committed to fully abiding by the requirements of all relevant environmental laws and expect the employees’ full cooperation.
 Any questions regarding this policy should be discussed with the direct supervisor or with the supervisor in charge of safety and environmental protection.

-Financial reports and other company documents are necessary in order to accurately reflect the company’s assets, liabilities, income, and expenses.
+All financial reports and other company documents are necessary in order to accurately reflect the company’s assets, liabilities, income, and expenses.
 Employees must document all monetary and business transactions in the appropriate account and in the appropriate accounting period.
 It is important to ensure that accurate documents are created and kept, which include sufficient detail to enable them to be checked and audited with regard to each and every transaction.
 Do not enter any false, artificial, misleading, or fraudulent data in company books, documents, or accounts.
 Do not create and do not permit the creation of any sum or asset that has not been fully and properly documented.
 Also, do not create accounting records or account books that do not accurately reflect the transactions they refer to.
 The submission or transmission of false information in any document submitted to government authorities or to any government official is prohibited.
-An employee who has any doubt regarding financial reporting or other accounting or auditing issues, has the option to report the issue anonymously to the company’s CFO or legal counsel.
+Do not destroy any records, books of account or other documents except in accordance with the company’s document retention policy.
+An employee who has any doubt regarding financial reporting or other accounting or auditing issues, has the option to report the issue anonymously to the company’s CFO or legal counsel, or through the company’s anonymous disclosure line as described in the Whistleblower Policy.

-The Securities Law and the relevant regulations require constant disclosure from Kamada, and require it to submit to the Israeli Securities Authority and to the Tel Aviv Stock Exchange various reports and documents, and to transmit such information to the public.
+Kamada has certain legal requirements under the laws of both Israel and the United States that require constant disclosure from Kamada, and require it to submit to the Israeli Securities Authority, the Tel Aviv Stock Exchange, the U.S. Securities and Exchange Commission (SEC) and the NASDAQ Global Market, various reports and documents, and to transmit such information to the public.
 All of these reports and documents must conform with the abovementioned legal requirements, and they must not contain material errors or omit material facts.
 All employees involved directly or indirectly in the preparation of any reports must, to the extent of their involvement in or responsibility for the preparation of these reports, ensure that such reports be complete, proper, accurate, clear, and prepared on time, and that they meet all of the abovementioned legal requirements.
 This policy applies to all public disclosure of information regarding Kamada, including written disclosure, verbal declarations, visual presentations, conference calls, and video calls.
-An employee who is aware of any material inaccuracy or omission in a report must bring the matter to the attention of the CFO immediately.
+An employee who is aware of any material inaccuracy or omission in a report must bring the matter to the attention of the CFO immediately, or through the company’s anonymous disclosure line as described in the Whistleblower Policy.

 You must regard the abovementioned information and other information that is included in the definition of “insider information” as if it “is not in the public domain” if it has not been disseminated in a way that makes it available in general to investors, or if a reasonable amount of time has not yet passed since the date of the information’s dissemination.
 Any questions regarding this policy should be discussed with your direct supervisor, who will refer your question to the CFO, or, if it is more appropriate, should be discussed directly with the CFO or with the company’s legal counsel.